sharu725/hagura-sveltekit/README.md

 ## Dependency

-The app needs node 16 to work as expected.
+The app needs node 16 or higher to work as expected.

 ## Contribute